International Travel Restrictions

 - Most foreign travellers can no longer enter New Zealand.

 - Returning residents and citizens must isolate themselves upon arrival.

 - New Zealand citizens, permanent residents, residents with valid travel conditions and their immediate family (partner or spouse, legal guardian and dependent children under the age of 24) can still come to New Zealand.

-- Australian citizens and permanent residents who normally live in New Zealand can also return to New Zealand.
+- Australian citizens and permanent resident who normally live in New Zealand

 - humanitarian reasons